You no longer have a choice.

 1. Call or email the recruiter.

-Get in front of the recruiter now to find out if what they saw in your profile meets their needs or if there is something lacking.
+Get in front of the recruiter now to find out if what they saw in your profile meets their needs or if something is lacking.

 If your LinkedIn profile didn’t quite fill the requirements, the recruiter has likely moved on to other prospects.